code-kern-ai/bricks/generators/premiums/gpt3_restaurant_review/README.md

 Uses OpenAI's `text-davinci-003` GPT-3 model to generate a restaurant review based on the keywords provided in the prompt.
-An API key can be provided by us or be obtained directly from OpenAI.
+An API key can be obtained directly from OpenAI.
 Contact us at info@kern.ai if you require an API key or need any support from us.